marksweiss/sofine/README.md

     get_schema
     adds_keys

-When calling from the CLI you pass these arguments like this:
+When calling from the CLI you pass these arguments:

 * `[--SF-s|--SF-data-source]` - The name of the data source being called.
 This is the name of the plugin module being called.
 Required.